kiprasklimkevicius/iot-fridge/README.md

 ## Make sure to document progress in the final report document too

-## TODOL: Set up issues board to see what needs be done and what is done
+## TODO: Set up issues board to see what needs be done and what is done